|5-on-5 Basketball Rules

 - Each team will get two 30-second timeouts per half.
 Timeouts do not carry over!

 - In the event that regulation play ends in a tie, there will be a 5-minute (running time) overtime period.
-The second and any other overtime periods will be 2-minutes (running time) until a winner is determined.
+If the score still remains tied at the end of the overtime period, the game will be scored a tie.

-- Overtime periods will begin with a jump ball.
+- T overtime periods will begin with a jump ball.
 Alternating possessions will be used after the tip.

 - Only one 30-second timeout may be called in overtime.